benhammondmusic/dubsado-deposit-tracker/readme.md

 - change that file name to settings.py

 KNOWN ISSUES:
-- WORK IN PROGRESS -
+- WORK IN PROGRESS - gets to "current projects" page and counts accurately (50 first page) -
--
 -
 -